craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/S.W.C. Regions/Kailkeep/a_ Chapter One - Introduction.md

 > No-one with an Access Binding is allowed to Entertain in the Hells, for the hopefully obvious reason of the massive advantage and security threat they present.
 They do maintenance work whenever an area is clear of Entertainers, and some Operators go so far as to temporarily enclose areas in stone to work in peace.

 ##### Illumination
-The Kobolds who view the Hells as entertainment have no need for light, except in the larger rooms of the Hells, in which case the # bio-luminescent mushroom Glowbulb has been cultivated.
+The Kobolds who view the Hells as entertainment typically have no need for light, except in the larger rooms of the Hells, in which case the bio-luminescent mushroom Glowbulb has been cultivated.
 In most cases, the light the entertainers provide for themselves is sufficient.

 ##### Formatted Markings
 Markings that are not magically hidden from Terra and the Operators are formatted in Terra's script with the date as yyy-mm-dd and a two centimetre wide, one centimetre deep border.
 Whenever any member of the [[Grand Pantheon]] or the concept of a higher power is mentioned, Terra's name is made its replacement upon formatting.

 ##### Scoreboard
 Around Kailkeep there are "scoreboard" rooms.
 These places are often small, and dense with messages.
 The main feature of this room, however, is the indented wall and extended 2' slab below it.
 The slab is enchanted to display an image of the viewer's hand in its center.
-The intend, too is enchanted, and when one's hand is pressed to the slab below, a bank of information is accessed and returned to the illusion, publicly displaying the betting odds (vs the current Main Contender) and "entertainment rating" of the owner of the hand, given they are still alive.
+The indent, too is enchanted, and when one's hand is pressed to the slab below, a bank of information is accessed and returned to the illusion, publicly displaying the betting odds (vs the current Main Contenders) and "entertainment rating" of the owner of the hand, given they are still alive.